Eddy Pettybourne: Wests Tigers

 With Souths unwilling to match the offer from Wests Tigers, Pettybourne joined his new club from 2013.
 Pettybourne said, "Madge, and the coaching staff said they wanted to keep me, but it was my choice.
 I just bought a house so I wanted to make sure I was comfortable paying it off, but it was more for my family."

 Pettybourne stayed at the Wests Tigers for one season, playing in 12 games and failing to score any points.

 Wigan Warriors

 Pettybourne joined Super League club Wigan for the 2014 Super League season.
 He made his début in the opening game of the season against Huddersfield.
 On the 19 December 2014, Wigan announced that Pettybourne had been released from his contract for personal reasons.
 He left the Club half way through a two-year contract, after 18 games.

 Gold Coast Titans

 On 15 January 2015, Pettybourne signed a one-year contract with the Gold Coast starting effective immediately.
 On 10 July 2015, he re-signed with the Titans on a two-year contract.

 Red Star Belgrade

-On 5 June 2021, it was announced that Pettybourne had left Brooklyn Kings and signed for Red Star Belgrade following the postponement of the North American Rugby League 2021 season.
+On 5 June 2021, it was announced that Pettybourne had left Brooklyn Kings RLFC and signed for Red Star Belgrade following the postponement of the North American Rugby League 2021 season.